lidofinance/dual-governance/docs/specification.md

 - MUST be called by the [Tiebreaker committee](#Tiebreaker-committee) address.
 - Either **Tiebreaker Condition A** or **Tiebreaker Condition B** MUST be met (see the [mechanism design document][mech design - tiebreaker]).
 - The proposal with the given id MUST have been previously submitted using the `DualGovernance.submitProposal` call.
+- The required delay since submission (`EmergencyProtectedTimelock.getAfterSubmitDelay`) MUST have elapsed.
+- The proposal MUST NOT already be scheduled.
-- The proposal MUST NOT be cancelled.
+- The proposal MUST NOT have been cancelled.

 Triggers a transition of the current governance state (if one is possible) before checking the preconditions.